jwharm/java-gi-app-template/README.md

 instead of a system-wide installation.

-The `--state-dir` option will change the state directory of flatpak-builder from `./.flatpak-builder` to `/tmp` because IntelliJ IDEA would try to index its contents, and after a few minutes will completely freeze to a halt.
+The `--state-dir` option will change the state directory of flatpak-builder from `.flatpak-builder` to a directory in `/tmp`, to prevent IntelliJ IDEA from indexing its contents, which can significantly slow down or even freeze the IDE.

 The `/tmp/builddir` location can be set to any other directory of your choosing, as long as it's on the same filesystem as the flatpak-builder state directory.

-4. Run the application:
+5. Run the application:

     ```
     flatpak run org.domain.Example